• Skip to primary navigation

 • Soundproofing Walls and Your Home from External Noise

-External soundproofing - Soundproofing your home from external noise and traffic noise - In this DIY guide we take you through the steps that you can use to soundproof your home from external noise, what you can use to sound proof windows, doors and other entry points and also how sounds can travel into your home
+External soundproofing - Soundproofing your home from external noise and traffic noise - In this DIY guide we take you through the steps that you can use to soundproof your home from traffic noise and external noise

 • Load Bearing Walls and Floor Joist Spans; How Not to Knock Down a Load Bearing Wall

-Flooring - floor joist spans - Learn how to tell if a wall is load bearing or not plus general advice on load bearing walls, safe floor joist spans and the associated building regulations for floor joists.
+Flooring - floor joist spans - Learn all about load-bearing walls and safe floor joist spans and the associated building regulations for floor joists

 • Drilling into Lintels

-Lintels - fixing to concrete and steel lintels - Drilling into and fixing to concrete and steel lintels - Find out how to drill and fix to steel and concrete lintels and also how to fix to lintels without the need to drill into them
+Lintels - fixing to concrete and steel lintels - Learn all about drilling into lintels and fixing to lintels including concrete and steel and how to fix to lintels when you can't drill them

 • Steel Partition Walls and How to Build Partition Walls Using Steel Channels to Create New Living Space

-Partition Walls - Steel - In this DIY project we will show you how to build a steel partition wall to divide a room or garage space into two or more rooms creating a new living space
+Partition Walls - Steel - In this DIY project we will show you how to build a steel partition wall to divide a room or garage space into two or more spaces

 • Partition Plasterboard and Stud Walls